-Peripherals - Router Control - Router Config

-Adjust the "Cut Delay" until clean switching is achieved.
+In the "Peripherals - Router Control - Router Config" menu, adjust the "Cut Delay" until clean switching is achieved.

 For routers that use the SWP08 protocol the Fast Protocol selection can be enabled.
 This sends out multiple commands per video field.
 It will depend on the implementation of SWP08 whether this mode works.